-GO p.l.c. controls 50% of the share capital and voting rights of a joint venture, Forgendo Limited ("Forgendo"), a company registered in Cyprus.
-Furthermore Forgendo and Massar Investments LLC each control 50% of Giradena Limited ("Giradena"), a company also registered in Cyprus.
-The sole activity of both Forgendo and Giradena is that of holding investments in Hellenic Company for Telecommunications and Telematic Applications S.A. ("Forthnet S.A." or "Forthnet"), a Greek company listed on the Athens Stock Exchange which is treated as an associated undertaking of Forgendo.
-As at 31 December 2014, the ownership interest of Forgendo in Forthnet S.A. was 41.27% (31 December 2013: 41.27%), whereas Giradena's ownership interest in Forthnet was 3.94% (31 December 2013: nil).
+GO p.l.c. controls 50% of the share capital and voting rights of a joint venture, Forgendo Limited ('Forgendo'), a company registered in Cyprus.
+Furthermore Forgendo and Massar Investments LLC each control 50% of Giradena Limited ('Giradena'), a company also registered in Cyprus.
+The sole activity of both Forgendo and Giradena is that of holding investments in Hellenic Company for Telecommunications and Telematic Applications S.A. ('Forthnet S.A.' or 'Forthnet'), a Greek company listed on the Athens Stock Exchange which is treated as an associated undertaking of Forgendo.
+As at 31 December 2015, the ownership interest of Forgendo in Forthnet S.A. was 41.27% (31 December 2014: 41.27%), whereas Giradena's ownership interest in Forthnet was 3.94% (31 December 2014: 3.94%).